Saturday, October 22, 2011

 Is Homeownership Oversold/"Overhyped"?

 As you can see, nation-wide appreciation in the price of homes has been nowhere near that of the stock market.
-There are powerful forces that, absent "artificial" (and generally local) constraints, tend to severely limit home appreciation to somewhere around inflation.
+(Note: Stock prices have grown faster.
+However, the difference is not as large as it appears in the above graph.
+4/17/12) There are powerful forces that, absent "artificial" (and generally local) constraints, tend to severely limit home appreciation to somewhere around inflation.
 Does this mean that the interest in home ownership is completely misguided?
 Not necessarily.

 A fair comparison is much more complicated than most people realize.
 What's "better" always depends upon your evaluation criteria.
 I think the above results mean that the advantages of home ownership typically come from other factors.
 In the next post in this series, we'll broaden the analysis to include additional factors -- some, but not all, of which are more favorable to housing.

 Notes: As always, we're ignoring the impact of taxes, commissions and other fees on stock market returns.
-The housing results assume you paid cash for the home (i.e., no mortgage), and ignores all subsequent costs such as maintenance and taxes.
+The housing results assume you paid cash for the home (i.e., no mortgage), and ignore any associated rental income (or rent expense avoidance) plus all subsequent costs such as maintenance and taxes.
 If you're not familiar with the log scale used for the vertical axis, see About Log Scaled Graphs.

 Related Posts